macieklad/ink/README.md

     </a>
 </p>

-The work is currently in progress, altough the project is fully usable.
+The project is fully usable, but the development was dropped.
+If you want to see how to wrap wordpress components in Laravel'ish way, this is a good repository for that.
 Feel free to explore the code.